dunialabs/peta-desk/README.md

   - Apply updates in real time when administrators change permissions.

 - **Server configuration**
-  - Allow users to configure servers that require their own credentials (for example, personal API keys).
+  - Allow users to configure servers that require their own credentials (for example, personal API keys), without hand-editing JSON config files.
   - Unconfigure or revoke previously stored user configuration.
   - Automatically trigger server startup once configuration is complete.

 - **Approval workflow**
-  - Receive approval requests when an agent triggers a tool that requires human review.
+  - Receive approval requests when an agent triggers a tool that requires human review, before Peta Core forwards it to downstream MCP servers.
   - Show the parameters the agent intends to send.
-  - Let the user approve, reject, or modify the request.
+  - Let the user approve, reject, or modify the request before Peta Core forwards it to downstream MCP servers.

 ### Interaction Model